developerayyo/eportal/docs/overview.rst

     * Change password.
     * Change current Session/Semester for the whole school.
     * Add a toggle button to Administrator view that allows him to reveal or hide Result.
-    * Upload old students results to the site
+    * Upload old students results for each course.
-    * Download Result mastersheet for a selected Department and level
+    * Download Result mastersheet for a selected Department and level for the current semester.
+    * Export data from the site to various formats e.g pdf, csv, etc.
+    * filter data
 * ToDo:
-    * export data from the site to various formats e.g pdf, csv, etc.
-    * filter courses/students/staff/others lists.
+    * Upload old students results from a mastersheet for a particular deparment, level and semester.
+    * Promote all students with a single button.
+    * Wizard to introduce administrators to all the components of their view.
+    * Documentation on how administrator view works.

 Proposed Enhancements
 =====================